Data fusion offers various benefits for AEB scenarios. You can find more about this topic on the corresponding page.

 Consideration of formal requirements

 Automotive series software requires consistent, traceable and fully verified requirements, design and test documents for the program code.
 For the cost estimation, it is assumed that these efforts are considered in the model parameters of the COCOMO.
-If this assumption is not valid, the development costs in the project-driven approach would have to be increased again.
-In the library-based approach presented here, these costs are explicitly considered as "accompanying development costs".
+If this assumption is not valid, the development costs in the project-based approach would have to be increased again.
+In the library-based approach presented here, these costs are explicitly considered as "development costs".

 Personnel costs are the part of the COCOMO that can be adapted to the company's own needs.
 The two input variables "employee gross salary" and the overhead factor are company- and region-specific.
 The training of the developers also plays a role here - highly qualified personnel will cost more, but also tends to achieve results more quickly.
 In all complexity classes, COCOMO requires personnel with at least some initial experience in the respective subject.

 Holger Löbel is co-founder of BASELABS and Director for Business Processes and Infrastructure.
 He is also active as Senior Business Development Manager.
 In this role, he is responsible for business development and key account management with a focus on the North American and Scandinavian markets.
 From his year-long experience, he has deep insights into the challenges of environment perception development and associated efforts.
 He holds a Diploma in Business Administration from the Chemnitz University of Technology.